Who should take part

-Selection should involve a screening process to ensure an appropriate mix of participants, so that a diverse range of professionals and patient/carers are identified.
+Selection should involve a screening process to ensure an appropriate mix of participants, so that a diverse range of professionals and patients/carers are identified.
 It should not be done on a first-come-first-served basis.
-The Steering Group should also consider whether it is important to have a variety of geographical areas represented at the workshop, bearing in mind the costs of travel and perhaps accommodation that this will incur.
+The Steering Group should also consider whether it is important to have a variety of geographical areas represented at the workshop, bearing in mind the costs of travel and perhaps accommodation that this may incur.

-Clinicians with research interests as part of their role are eligible to take part in the final priority setting workshop, if they also treat patients and are currently clinically active.
+Clinicians with research interests as part of their role are eligible to take part in the final priority setting workshop if they also treat patients and are currently clinically active.
 They will need to declare their research interests.

 The JLA considers achieving a balance of clinical and patient viewpoints more important than the representativeness of each participant.
 This is important, because most examples of priority setting show “clinicians are more involved than patients in the whole process” .
 Participants are encouraged to share biographical information about themselves and their perspectives of the condition under discussion before the workshop in a Declaration of Interests and Needs document, which is summarised and given to all workshop participants on the day.

 Finally, with the JLA Adviser, the Steering Group should decide whether they wish Steering Group members to be present at the workshop.
 Some Steering Group members may decide they can legitimately be involved as participants, or they may decide that a new set of voices should be brought in to make the final decisions.
 They may simply wish to observe.